OpenFn/project/writing-jobs.md

 ### What is an OpenFn Job?

-A Job is JavaScript code that performs a specific task like fetching data from Salesforce, converting JSON to FHIR standard, or uploading data to a database.
+A Job performs a specific task like fetching data from Salesforce, converting JSON to FHIR standard, or uploading data to a database.

 Each job uses exactly ONE adaptor (connector) that provides helper functions (Operations) for communicating with data sources.

+A job is a single step in a workflow - a series of steps which perform some high level business task, like synchronising patient data or aggregating form submissions or automating business processes.

+### JavaScript DSL

+Jobs are written in a Javascript-like DSL.
+The `$` symbol and top-level function calls are special, otherwise the language is the same.

+Top level function calls are called Operations.
+They automate the processing of state.

+The `$` symbol is syntactic sugar to reference state.
+It can only be used within an argument to an operation.

 ### State and Operations

-- Every job is a data transformation pipeline
 - Jobs take an input JavaScript object called **State** and execute **Operations** in series
 - Operations transform state sequentially - the output of one becomes the input